 The new Diablo Supercorsa, compared to the previous version, has a rear profile calibrated with approximately 2 mm more side edge and 4 mm more diameter in the center for increased support under braking and to make riding more intuitive and precise in maintaining the line.
 The rear tyre has been completely revamped and improved upon in order to increase contact area, grip, the speed of lean-in and handling overall.The structures and compounds of the Diablo Supercorsa, derived from its predecessor’s use in WSBK racing activities, optimize the performances instilled by the profiles.
 In particular, the 200/55ZR17 rear tyre is built with a high modulus carcass and features a dual-compound tread using new polymers to offer quick warm-up and a solid grip in all conditions.
 The result of this match between the two new profiles of the front and rear is an increased handling and agility overall.

 The new dual-compound tread pattern of the race replica version is characterized by long longitudinal grooves which begin at the central area of the profile and reach the tyre shoulder to ensure the regularity of wear even during more severe use.
-The shoulder of the tyre remains ‘naked’, a distinctive line of Diablo, for sport use on the road which demands maximum grip.Enjoy more Fast Bikes reading in the four-weekly magazine.
+The shoulder of the tyre remains ‘naked’, a distinctive line of Diablo, for sport use on the road which demands maximum grip.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.